 Protection can be a little light on most keyboard cases, but that isn’t the case here.
-The tough case is capable of withstanding drops of up to 6.6 feet, features reinforced corners to help resist other forms of damage and works as a folio case that completely covers your device.
-But it’s not just protective, it’s also a strong keyboard case.
+The tough case is capable of withstanding drops of up to 6.6 feet, features reinforced corners to help resist other forms of damage, and works as a folio case that completely covers your device.
+It’s not just protective; it’s also a strong keyboard case.
 You’ll find backlit keys, support for multi-device pairing, a built-in kickstand, a holder for the Apple Pencil, and a claimed battery lifespan of up to two years between charges.
-That’s a heck of a features list for $100 and it’s a great choice for anyone whose iPad Pro follows them outdoors a lot.
+That’s a heck of a features list for $100, and it’s a great choice for anyone whose iPad Pro follows them outdoors a lot.

 If you’re looking for alternative, non-keyboard cases, check out our picks for the best iPad Pro 10.5 cases.

 Zagg Slim Book

 If you want to go more for the traditional laptop feel when it comes to your keyboard case, Zagg’s Slim Book Pro is your best bet.
 The case is fashioned to look more like a notebook when attached to the iPad Pro, so it’s a bit bulkier than the first two options.
 The case’s unique hinge allows for 135 degrees of adjustment, while island-style keys let you comfortably type as if you were using a traditional keyboard.
 The keys are even backlit and make use of the integrated battery, which is conveniently designed to last for up to two years on a single charge.